-Angola does not have any preclearance programs in place for products coming from United States.
+Angola does not have any preclearance programs in place for products coming from the United States.

 Post is not aware of any e-certificates permissible in Angola.
-Most of the certificates for agricultural products used by Angola government align with FAO standards and guidelines.
-Hardcopies are issued by the Ministry of Agriculture and Fisheries.
-Despite Angola being party to the IPPC, the country is not yet using the global e-phyto hub.
+Most of the certificates for agricultural products used by the Angolan government align with FAO standards and guidelines.
+Hardcopies are issued by the Ministry of Agriculture and Forestry.
+Despite Angola being party to the International Plant Protection Convention (IPPC), the country is not yet using the global e-phyto hub.

-Angola's port fees are on average US\$90 for a 20-foot container and US\$153 for a 40-foot container.
-However, fees can vary between Angola's five ports: (1) Port of Luanda; (2) port of Cabinda; (3) Port of Lobito; (4) Port of Soyo; and (5) Port of Namibe.
-The Port of Luanda is the largest national port infrastructure, responsible for 70 percent of cargo transported by sea.
+Angola's port fees average \$90 for a 20-foot container and \$153 for a 40-foot container.
+However, fees can vary between Angola's five ports: (1) Port of Luanda; (2) Port of Cabinda; (3) Port of Lobito; (4) Port of Soyo; and (5) Port of Namibe.
+The Port of Luanda is the largest port of entry, responsible for 70 percent of cargo transported by sea.